-There are various control methods as set up by the organisers, for example:
+There are various control points as set up by the organisers, for example:

 ( the walker can then forward the selfie to the organisers or show these on arrival)

-· answering a question about a visible feature in the locality of the control point
+· Answering a question about a visible feature in the vicinity of the control point

-Finally, the organisers can set up ‘secret checks’ to ensure the completion of the entire course.
+Finally the organisers can also set up ‘hidden checks’ to ensure the completion of the entire course.

 At the end of the walk, the walker must leave the Logbook together with all the evidence with the organisers.
 The Logbook will then be checked and verified and if successful later returned to the walker.